Localizing and colocalizing subcategories on schemes: Further remarks on supports and point generation

+is absolutely flat and not semi-artinian.
+Therefore, $\spec(R)$ is a scheme not generated by points on which the support condition holds. \end{cosa}

-\begin{remark} Our approach differs substantially for the one taken in \cite{bchs}.
-Essentially, they consider certain idempotent functors determined by localization and acyclization functors determined by compact objects that play the role of (sheaves associated to) points in the Balmer spectrum of the category.
-In the present context of schemes, these objects would correspond to a localization of a Koszul complex associated to the ideal of $\overline{\{x\}}$.
+\begin{remark} Our approach differs substantially to the one taken in \cite{bchs}.
+Essentially, the authors consider certain \emph{idempotent functors} determined by localization and acyclization functors determined by compact objects that play the role of (sheaves associated to) points in the Balmer spectrum of the category.
+In the context of schemes, these objects would correspond to a localization of a Koszul complex associated to the ideal of $\overline{\{x\}}$ for a point $x$ of the scheme.
 These complexes are \emph{not} isomorphic to the sheaves $\CK(x)$ used here, in general.

 What underlies all this is that in the scheme case we get a system of \emph{points} whose associated derived categories have a remarkable simple structure with respect to localizations and colocalizations.
 The issue of defining residue fields in general tensor triangulated geometry is delicate as Cameron and Stevenson reference \cite{CS} attests. \end{remark}